 She made two more documentary films in Africa: “Zanzibar Dance, Trance and Devotion” and “Ethiopia Dances for Joy”.

 Meanwhile, back in the increasingly global bellydance world, Tamalyn taught at the Ahlan Wasahlan Festival in Cairo, Egypt.
 A Chinese woman named Estelle Shao introduced herself and asked why Tamalyn’s music was different from other people’s.
 She told her she had produced it in Zanzibar and it had a long history.
 Estelle said “It’s related to Chinese.
 I can feel it.”
-She invited Tamalyn to teach in China, and has continued to do so every Autumn since 2007.
+She invited Tamalyn to teach in China every year for 13 years until the pandemic.

 Tamalyn’s parents have passed on, and she is glad she lived in Seattle and could spend quality time with them for their last ten years.

 Now she lives in New Orleans, Louisiana.
 She spent several months a year teaching in China and other parts of Asia, teaching workshops nationally and internationally, and organizing educational events about Middle Eastern music, dance and culture, as well as exploring the rich local cultures of Louisiana.
 Tamalyn Dallal is known for her hands and arms, unique veil work, and her “Six Point” teaching method, using key points of the body, gathered through her travels, to create organic movements.